microsoft/vscode-cmake-tools/docs/cmake_server.md

 ## CMake Server in Visual Studio Code

-CMake Tools now has experimental support for CMake Server.
-For the time being, this doesn't have a large effect on the user experience, but it does have a few notable effects on the user experience:
+CMake Tools now has support for CMake Server.
+For the time being, this doesn't have a large effect on the user experience, but it does have a few notable
+effects:

 - `CMakeToolsHelpers` is no longer necessary for target debugging!
 Now CMake Tools is able to query CMake directly for information on the project.